yosefHandero/Market_Mate/README.md

 - **[MongoDB](https://www.mongodb.com/)** is a flexible, high-performance NoSQL database.
 It stores data in JSON-like documents, supports dynamic schemas, and provides robust features for scalability, replication, and querying.

-- **[Nodemailer](https://nodemailer.com/)** is a Node.js library for sending emails easily.
-It supports various transport methods such as SMTP, OAuth2, and third-party services, making it a reliable tool for handling transactional emails, notifications, and contact forms in applications.

 - **[Next.js](https://nextjs.org/docs)** is a powerful React framework for building full-stack web applications.
 It provides server-side rendering, static site generation, and API routes, allowing developers to create optimized and scalable apps quickly.

 - **[Shadcn](https://ui.shadcn.com/docs)** is an open-source library of fully customizable, accessible React components.
 It helps teams rapidly build consistent, visually appealing UIs while allowing full control over design and layout.